DeepRank/deeprank2/docs/installation.md

 pip install deeprank2
 ```

-See instructions below to [test](#testing-deeprank2-installation) that the installation was succesful.

 #### Manual installation (customizable)

 If you want to use the GPUs, choose a specific python version (note that at the moment we support python 3.10 only), are a MacOS user, or if the YML installation was not successful, you can install the package manually.
 We advise to do this inside a [conda virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).